 * For the majority of students Student Finance will provide tuition fee loans, meaning you or your parents will not have to save up all the money beforehand or factor this into your budget.
 Once you leave university you only repay the loan if you earn more than £21,000 a year.

 To help you draw up a more detailed cost of living summary for your own personal circumstances, we recommend that you make use of one of the online student budget calculators (UK and International student versions are available):

 When drawing up your budget remember to factor in any one–off costs, eg. You will have to pay an accommodation deposit and booking fee when you accept your offer of a Hall or Unilet accommodation.
 In some cases a month’s rent in advance will also be required.
 Take a look at our Price Guide for further details.

 There are also a few things you will need to bring with you when you join us in September – so include these in your budget planning:

 - Bedding (sheets, pillows, duvets)

 * Consider bringing the bare minimum to get you through the first week as some items in the kitchen may be best purchased when you arrive in Bournemouth, perhaps in partnership with your new flatmate's to avoid duplication.

 Many students supplement their income by working part–time* and Bournemouth is well placed for part-time and seasonal staff vacancies with a wide range of pubs, clubs, hotels, bars and restaurants in the local area.
 Shops and supermarkets present further opportunities.
-The BU Placement & Careers Service helps to publicise part–time jobs for students via its online Career Hub.
+The BU Careers & Employability Service helps to publicise part–time jobs for students via its online Career Hub.